ReactFinland/site/pages/blog/2018-10-21_Summary-of-GraphQL-Finland-2018-a769460ebfdd.md

 The venue has two restaurants within so we were able to provide authentic Finnish lunch experience to our guests.
 There was also coffee made famous by the president of France available during the breaks.

-![Lanyards were handmade and I crafted the design (with CSS and React of course)](img/1__2mHylzaFJgLYdvMd6XyxGw.jpeg) Lanyards were handmade and I crafted the design (with CSS and React of course)
+![Lanyards were handmade and I crafted the design (with CSS and React of course)](img/1__2mHylzaFJgLYdvMd6XyxGw.jpeg)

 #### Workshops of GraphQL Finland

-![Marc-André’s workshop in progress](img/1__HTo3XXrjH1SpPV7WuTwntQ.jpeg) Marc-André’s workshop in progress
+![Marc-André’s workshop in progress](img/1__HTo3XXrjH1SpPV7WuTwntQ.jpeg)

 This time around, we decided to organize four full-day workshops targeted on different levels.
 We had two beginner workshops (one was for diversity) and two more advanced ones.
 Surprisingly many people bought tickets for all, and they were close to sold out.